Stat-406-2022W/.github/profile/README.md

 * `lab-solutions` will contain solutions for all labs.
 * `lab-template` contains all the labs, in case something gets messed up.
 * `lab-<username>` contains YOUR labs along with your eventual solutions

+See also the Course Website: https://ubc-stat.github.io/stat-406/

+The (Public) code for the Lecture slides is available at: https://github.com/UBC-STAT/stat-406-lectures/